ide8/tacotron2/README.md

 audio file.
 It requires  pre-trained checkpoints from Tacotron 2 and WaveGlow models, input text, speaker_id and emotion_id.

-Change paths to checkpoints of pretrained WaveGlow and Tacotron2 in the cell [2] of the `inference.ipynb`.
+Change paths to checkpoints of pretrained WaveGlow and Tacotron 2 in the cell [2] of the `inference.ipynb`.
 Write a text to be displayed in the cell [7] of the `inference.ipynb`.

 ## Parameters

-In this section, we list the most important hyperparameters, together with their default values that are used to train Tacotron2 and WaveGlow models.
+In this section, we list the most important hyperparameters, together with their default values that are used to train Tacotron 2 and WaveGlow models.

 ### Shared parameters